your shopping cart is empty.

 9. Stone Steps Blended with Retaining Walls

 Blending stone steps with a retaining wall (or two) creates a cohesive design that enhances the overall structure of the outdoor space.
-This integrated approach provides both functionality and visual appeal, as the retaining wall supports the set of steps while also acting as a striking design element.
+This integrated approach provides both functionality and visual appeal, as the retaining wall supports the set of steps while also acting as an attractive design element.

-Whether you are working with a sloped landscape or simply want to add structure to the yard, this idea combines form and function.
+Whether you're working with a sloped landscape or simply want to add structure to the yard, this idea combines form and function.
 The retaining wall may be finished with the same type of stone tile as the steps for a seamless transition.

 10. Sculptural Stone Steps as a Focal Point

-Sculptural stone steps are a standout feature in any outdoor space, acting as a true focal point that draws the eye and sparks conversation.
-With a focus on unique shapes, varying sizes, and creative layouts, sculptural stone steps can transform an ordinary walkway into a stunning piece of art.
+Sculptural stone steps are a standout feature in any outdoor space, focusing on unique shapes, varying sizes, and creative layouts.
+They can transform an ordinary walkway into a stunning piece of art.

 FAQs About Outdoor Stone Steps